bigbimbs/Data-Wrangling-Challenge/README.md

-# This Project was built using main JS with other libraries D3.js and Chart.JS
+# This Project was built using mainly Javascript with other libraries D3.js and Chart.JS

 ## You do not need to install any package just make sure you are connected to the internet because this project made use of CDN instead of packages.